WOMADelaide: 2010s

-In 2010, in celebration of the 50th anniversary of the Adelaide Festival of Arts, WOMADelaide extended to four days.
-Due to overwhelming popularity, the festival has continued at this length.
-That year, WOMADelaide was produced and presented by the WOMADelaide Foundation, was managed by Arts Projects Australia and WOMAD Ltd, and was presented in association with the Government of South Australia.
+In 2010 WOMADelaide extended to four days for the first time in celebration of the 50th anniversary of the Adelaide Festival of Arts, and due to overwhelming popularity the festival has continued at this length.
+That year WOMADelaide was produced and presented by the WOMADelaide Foundation, was managed by Arts Projects Australia and WOMAD Ltd, and was presented in association with the Government of South Australia.

-In 2015 the South Australian Tourism Commission (an agency of the Government of South Australia) replaced the Government of South Australia as the event's new principal partner.
-As of 2017, the South Australian Tourism Commission remains the event's principal partner.
+In 2015 the South Australian Tourism Commission – an agency of the Government of South Australia – replaced the Government of South Australia as the event's principal partner.

-In 2017, WOMADelaide became a smoke-free event, with provision for smoking in three designated areas.
-In addition to a festival highlights CD, a DVD was also released this year as a one-off.
+In 2017 WOMADelaide became a smoke-free event, with provision for smoking in three designated areas.
+In addition to a festival highlights CD, a one-off DVD was also released.

 2020s

-The last annual festival highlights CD was released in 2020.
+In 2020 the last annual festival highlights CD was released.

-In 2021, due to the COVID-19 pandemic, WOMADelaide was held in King Rodney Park / Ityamai-itpina instead of its usual location at Botanic Park, so that the venue could comply with the COVID-19 restrictions.
+In 2021, in order to comply with COVID-19 restrictions, WOMADelaide was held in King Rodney Park / Ityamai-itpina instead of its usual location at Botanic Park.
 The format was changed to a series of seated concerts on a single stage, opening with Archie Roach and closing with Midnight Oil and First Nations collaborators on their Makarrata Live project.
 This was also the first year of WOMADelaide x NSS Academy, a collaboration with the youth music centre Northern Sound System, which was established to provide training and development program for emerging Aboriginal South Australians and multicultural artists.
-The program identified 10 artists in its first year or operation, with musical duo MRLN x RKM selected to support Vika and Linda and Midnight Oil at WOMAD.
+The program identified ten artists in its first year or operation, with musical duo MRLN x RKM selected to support Vika and Linda and Midnight Oil at WOMAD.

-In 2022 the festival returned to Botanic Park for the festival's 30th celebrations.
+In 2022 the festival returned to Botanic Park for WOMADelaide's's 30th anniversary celebrations.

-In 2023 the effects of the COVID-19 pandemic in Australia waned, and the event sold out its first three days (Friday–Sunday) for the first time, and was nearly sold out for its final day on the public holiday Monday.
+By 2023 the effects of the COVID-19 pandemic in Australia had waned and the event sold out its first three days for the first time, and was nearly sold out for its final day on the public holiday Monday.

-Reception

-A day only event (with full weekend tickets also available, no camping on site), WOMADelaide has grown steadily in audience size from 30,000 in 1993 to over 90,000 over the four day events annually since 2014.
-"About 95,000" people attended in 2015.
-All prior attendance records were broken in 2016 when over 95,000 people attended over the course of the weekend.

-In 2008 WOMADelaide won the FasterLouder Festival Award for best Sound and Production.
-WOMADelaide also received the 2008 Helpmann Award for Best Contemporary Music Festival.

 Awards

 National Live Music Awards

-The National Live Music Awards are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
-The awards commenced in 2016.
+The National Live Music Awards commenced in 2016 and are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.